Northeast Corridor: Origins

-Most of what is now called the Northeast Corridor was built, piece by piece, by several railroads, from the 1830s.
-Before 1900, their routes had been consolidated as two long and unconnected stretches, each a part of a major railroad.
-Anchored in Washington, D.C., the stretch owned by the Pennsylvania Railroad approached New York City from the south; anchored at Boston, the stretch owned by the New Haven Railroad entered New York State from Connecticut.
-The former terminated at New Jersey ferry slips across the Hudson River from Manhattan.
-The latter extended to the Bronx, whence it continued into Manhattan via trackage rights on the New York and Harlem Railroad.
+Most of what is now called the Northeast Corridor was built, piece by piece, by several railroads constructed as early as the 1830s.
+Before 1900, their routes had been consolidated as two long and unconnected stretches, each of them a part of a major railroad.
+Anchored in Washington, D.C., the stretch owned by the Pennsylvania Railroad, approached New York City from the south.
+Anchored at Boston, the stretch owned by the New Haven Railroad entered New York State from Connecticut.
+The former terminated at New Jersey ferry slips across the Hudson River from Manhattan Island.
+The latter extended to the Bronx, where it continued into Manhattan via trackage rights on the New York and Harlem Railroad.
 It also reached the Bronx via the Harlem River and Port Chester Railroad, which extended to the Bronx from the New Haven at New Rochelle.

 From 1903 to 1917, the two railroads undertook a number of projects that connected their lines and completed, in effect, the Northeast Corridor.
-These included the New York Tunnel Extension in New Jersey (including Manhattan Transfer station and a new Pennsylvania Station), the New York Connecting Railroad and the Hell Gate Bridge.
-Combined, these creations were a stretch that started just above Newark, New Jersey, on the Pennsylvania Railroad side, and connected with the Harlem River and Port Chester Railroad (and thus New Rochelle) on the New Haven side.
-With the opening of the Hell Gate Bridge in 1917, this connecting stretch and thus the Northeast Corridor itself were complete.
+These included the New York Tunnel Extension, which extended from New Jersey to Long Island (and was composed of the Manhattan Transfer station, the North River Tunnels, a new Pennsylvania Station, the East River Tunnels), the New York Connecting Railroad, and the Hell Gate Bridge.
+Combined, these constituted a stretch that started just outside of Newark, New Jersey, on the Pennsylvania Railroad side, and connected with the Harlem River and Port Chester Railroad (and thus New Rochelle) on the New Haven side.
+With the opening of the Hell Gate Bridge in 1917, this final connecting stretch, and thus the Northeast Corridor itself, was complete.

 With the 1968 creation of Penn Central, which was a combination of those two railroads and the New York Central Railroad, the entire corridor was under the control of a single entity for the first time.
-After successor Penn Central’s 1970 bankruptcy, the corridor was almost entirely subsumed, on May 1, 1971, by the subsequently-created Amtrak.
+After successor Penn Central’s 1970 bankruptcy, the corridor was almost entirely subsumed by the subsequently-created Amtrak on May 1, 1971.